oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 1. Generate an API signing key pair

-    **Note: If you completed lab 3, you already created an API Key.
+    > **Note**: If you completed lab 3, you already created an API Key.
 If that's the case, navigate to the key and skip to 2.f. below.**

     2.a.
 Open My Profile